Santa Maria in Campitelli: Interior

-The main altar of the church houses the icon in a gilded glory or gloria of angels, clouds and rays of light, recalling the effects used by Bernini for the apse of Basilica of St Peter.
-Designed by Rainaldi (c.1666), it was completed by Giovanni Antonio de Rossi, Ercole Ferrata and Giovanni Paolo Schor.
+The main altar of the church houses the icon in a gilded glory or gloria of angels, clouds and rays of light, recalls the effects used by Bernini for the apse of Basilica of St Peter.
+The design was an invention of Melchiorre Cafà who made a wax model (but his participation in the project was cut short by his untimely death) the project was directed by Rainaldi (c.1666), it was completed by Giovanni Antonio de Rossi, Ercole Ferrata and Giovanni Paolo Schor.
 The main altar enshrines the small icon of Santa Maria in Portico.

 The icon is a precious work of silver-gilt and champlevé enamel, probably from the 11th century.
 There is a staircase behind the 'gloria' allowing a better view of the icon, open by request only.

 In the right crossing is the funerary monument of Cardinal Bartolomeo Pacca (died 1863), sculpted by Ferdinando Pettrich.